Frequently Asked Questions (FAQs)

 First time students often ask me what they can do to prepare for our session.
 Purchasing and viewing one of my DVDs can be a great help as this will aid your ability to absorb the instruction since you will already be familiar with my teaching style and approach.
 I would recommend “Focus-Movement-Faith” for beginning to novice students and “Target Tactics for Sporting Clays” for more experienced or advanced shooters.
 You might also consider becoming a member of DonCurrie.com and gain access to a treasure trove of published articles, instructional videos and blog posts.
 If you have scheduled your lesson well in advance of our lesson date, you might want to consider ordering my book “Mastering Sporting Clays”.
 All are available at http://doncurrie.com/store

-2) Fitting Checkup – If you are seeking an evaluation of your existing shotgun for proper fit.
-Your gun is adjusted if equipped with adjustable comb, butt plate and/or rib and a written report is provided should modifications to your gun prove necessary.
-Please bring all parts and pieces that came with your shotgun. ($200, 30-45 minutes)
+2) Gun Fit Checkup – Interested in an expert evaluation of your existing shotgun for proper fit?
+A written report is provided to you regarding the fit of your shotgun with detailed instructions for any gun smith or stock maker should modifications to your shotgun prove necessary, Your gun is adjusted if equipped with adjustable comb, butt plate and/or rib.
+Please bring all parts and pieces that came with your shotgun. ($250, 30-45 minutes)

 I look forward to working with you to improve your shotgunning skills.
 To learn more or to book a lesson or gun fitting, please go to www.DonCurrie.com, give me a call, drop me an e-mail or complete the short contact form here.